ELKS NATIONAL FOUNDATION

 The Hoop Shoot Free Throw contest is a competition that starts at the local level and ends with the Hoop Shoot National Finals.
 It's a fun tradition for youth across the nation to participate.

 The Elks sponsor the largest volunteer drug awareness program in the United States.
 We are very proud of our dedicated army of volunteers who freely give their time and talents to this most noble cause.
 The Elks are committed to eliminating the use and abuse of illegal drugs by all members of society and believe that in order to ensure a bright future for our country, it is essential that our children be raised in a drug-free environment.

-A monument in the truest sense, the Elks National Memorial was built in 1926 to honor Americans whose profound sacrifices for the nation can never be recognized by mere words.
+A monument in the truest sense, the Elks National Memorial in Chicago, was built in 1926 to honor Americans whose profound sacrifices for the nation can never be recognized by mere words.
 With its massive dome, heroic sculptures and intricately detailed friezes, the Memorial is a distinctively American interpretation of classical greatness.

 A Special Challenge Request